Phylum Cnidaria > Class Anthozoa > Subclass Alcyonaria/Octocorallia > Order Gorgonacea

 awaiting identification*

 Where seen?
-This bushy colony with thick, fleshy branches is often seen on reefs on our Southern shores.
+This bushy colony with thick, fleshy branches is sometimes seen on reefs on our Southern shores.
 On the reef flats and at reef edges, usually among living corals.
-Usually, only one colony is seen on a reef.
+Usually only one colony is seen at a location.

-Features: Colony bushy 50cm-1m wide, with stems that are long and not frequently branched.
+Features: Colony bushy 20-30m wide, with stems that are long and not frequently branched.
 Each stem is cylindrical, thick (about 1cm in diameter) and fleshy with a texture that resembles leathery soft coral (Family Alcyoniidae).
-Each stem has a dark wire-like central support that is sometimes exposed at the tips.
 Usually dusky pinkish beige.
-Fat polyps are about 1cm long.
+Each stem has a dark, stiffly flexible wire-like central support that is sometimes exposed at the tips.
+Fat polyps are about 1cm long with short branched tentacles.
+They can retract completely leaving a smooth common tissue.

 Pulau Jong, May 10